home

 copyright © Peggy Jester

 Peggy Jester was born in Des Moines, Iowa, in 1937.
 She grew up in Des Moines and attended Catholic and public schools.
 She received her B.A. from the University of Colorado in 1960.
 She worked as a commercial artist until she got married; she has three children.
 She earned her M.F.A. from Drake University in 1981.
-She is a painter and printmaker in Des Moines, and over the years has taught several classes at the Des Moines Art Center.
+She was a painter and printmaker in Des Moines, and taught several classes at the Des Moines Art Center over the years.
+Peggy died in July 2018.

 top